kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 <h3>Time Line</h3>

-* October TBD at 1:00 PM: Submit Proposals for Alternative Games if desired.
+* October 18 at 1:00 PM: Submit Proposals for Alternative Games if desired.
 I will respond that evening.
-* October TBD at 1:00 PM: Video Games Form Released.
+* October 20 at 1:00 PM: Video Games Form Released.
 Select a game no later than TBD at 11:59 PM.
-* November TBD: Each group should record a small section of your team's video game (30-60 seconds).
+* October 27: Each group should record a small section of your team's video game (30-60 seconds).
 Bring this video clip of your game to discuss during class.
 Think of this segment as an opportunity for close reading.
-* November TBD: Script for Video due in class.
+* November 6: Script for Video due in class.
 Bring 6-7 print copies (enough for every person in your group, plus one for your instructor).
 * November TBD: <a href="http://info.catme.org/">Login to CATME to complete your  Artifact #3 Peer Assessment.</a> <a href="https://www.youtube.com/watch?v=mLTBtksrTFY">Here is a helpful video guide for student users  explaining CATME Online Peer Assessment.</a>
-* November TBD: Video Essay Due at 11:59 PM.
-* November TBD: Watch videos in class
+* November 20: Watch videos in class

 <h3>Reflection</h3>